vuejs/docs/src/api/composition-api.md

 ### `toRefs`

-Convert a reactive object to a plain object, where each property on the resulting object is a ref pointing to the corresponding property in the original object.
+Converts a reactive object to a plain object where each property of the resulting object is a ref pointing to the corresponding property of the original object.

 ```js
 const state = reactive({